-By James Vincent.
-Last Updated, 17th December 2020.
+By Aaron Lee.
+Last Updated 18th February 2021.
+In this guide, we are going to take a look at shop accident claims in greater length.
+In doing so, we are going to provide free legal advice and discuss accident in a shop compensation in detail.
 Whether you are at work, in a shopping arcade, or any other public space, there is always a chance that you could be involved in an accident in a shop.

 You could be working in a shop, or a visitor to a shop but hazards such as uneven flooring or wet floors that are not signposted well, these hazards have the potential to cause you harm.
 Should you find yourself in a situation where you are injured due to a third party’s negligent actions, you may consider taking legal action?
 After all, the types of injuries that could occur after an accident in a shop may include: